Code-Institute-Submissions/ElkeJohannes-food-plants-to-grow/README.md

 - All plant images were also taken from: [foodforestnursery.com](https://foodforestnursery.com/)

 ### **<ins>Acknowledgements</ins>**
+- Thanks to my mentor Nishant, for the support, knowhow and general advice on how to make a decent website.
 - Shop template taken from [Startbootstrap.com](https://startbootstrap.com/template/shop-homepage)
 - Color sheme from [Colorhunt.co](https://colorhunt.co/palette/125c133e7c17f4a442e8e1d9)
 - Tutorial for adding extra fields to users [cpadiernos](https://cpadiernos.github.io/how-to-add-fields-to-the-user-model-in-django.html)